LCMApps/video-quality-tools/README.md

 The first argument of `FramesMonitor` must be an `options` object.
 All `options` object's fields are mandatory:

 * `ffprobePath` - string, path to ffprobe executable;
-* `timeoutInSec` - integer, greater than 0, specifies the waiting time of a live stream’s first frame;
+* `analyzeDurationMs` - integer, greater than 0, specifies the time to probe the input frames (default 5000 ms);
 * `bufferMaxLengthInBytes` - integer, greater than 0, specifies the buffer length for ffprobe frames.
 This setting prevents from hanging and receiving incorrect data from the stream, usually 1-2 KB is enough;
 * `errorLevel` - specifies log level for debugging purposes, must be equal to ffprobe's